viva-safeland/viva_datacreator/docs/cli-reference.md

 - `masks/` folder with individual mask files
 - `segmentation/` folder with combined masks per frame

-### Step 4: Object Detection and Tracking
+### Step 4: Discovering New Objects

-Detects and tracks objects using YOLO and DeepSort.
+Detects and tracks new objects that appear mid-video using YOLO and DeepSort, using inverse masks to focus on unsegmented areas.

 ```bash
 uv run python -m vivadatacreator.fourth_step \